signalpoint/dg_toggle/README.md

      }
     },

+    // Handles the toggling of the button state.
     _worker: function(toggle, button) {

+      // For example...

+      // Abort if the user is anonymous. if (dg.currentUser().isAnonymous()) {
+        dg.toast(dg.t('You must login to save content.'));
+        return false;
+      }

       return new Promise(function(ok, err) {

-          // The button has been toggled, do stuff...
+          // The button has been toggled, do stuff examples...

           var bundle = button.getAttribute('data-bundle');
           var entityId = button.getAttribute('data-entity-id');

           if (toggle.turningOn()) {

-            // The button is turning on...
+            // The button is turning on, make a REST call to Drupal, then resolve. example.restCallOn().then(ok);

           }
           else if (toggle.turningOff()) {

-            // The button is turning off...
+            // The button is turning off, make a REST call to Drupal, then resolve. example.restCallOff().then(ok);

           }

-          ok(); // Resolve.

       });
     }